List of Mobile Fighter G Gundam characters: Other characters

 The representative fighter for Neo-Canada and pilot of the Lumber Gundam.
+(Note: Grizzly Gundam in the English dub.)
 In the past, when Argo Gursky and his pirate crew were escaping from the space police, their ship collided with the station where Andrew and his wife, Norma, were working as space police.
 Despite Argo's attempt to rescue her, Norma died after being sucked out into space, which he blamed Argo for.
 He competes in the 13th Gundam Fight in order to seek revenge and fights Argo after Domon facilitates an unofficial match between them, which ends in a draw.
 Afterwards, Natasha explains that Neo-Russia' ruled Norma's death as an accident, though Andrew refuses to believe this.
 After he returns to fight Argo in the finals and they are matched against Allenby, he realizes the error of his ways and protects Argo from Allenby's attacks.
 However, this causes him to become crippled, and, no longer able to pilot a Gundam, he returns Neo-Canada for medical treatment.